abrasive/shairport/TROUBLESHOOTING.md

 ### WiFi adapter running in power-saving / low-power mode

+**Check Throughput**

+ You can check WiFi throughput using, for example, https://thepi.io/how-to-use-your-raspberry-pi-to-monitor-broadband-speed/

 **Problem**

 Shairport Sync is installed and running, but sometimes it disappears from the network, and sometimes it suffers from long dropouts.
-You can check WiFi throughput using, for example, https://thepi.io/how-to-use-your-raspberry-pi-to-monitor-broadband-speed/

 **Possible Cause**